javafx-maven-plugin/javafx-maven-plugin/README.md

 Release Notes
 ================

+Version 1.5 (20-Feb-2012)

+* Fixed 'app name' issue that was causing native bundle builds to fail on Mac
+* Added /src/main/deploy to the build classpath so you can now add things like custom native bundle icons, etc

 Version 1.4 (16-Feb-2012)

 * Merged in contributions from the community to fix some webstart issues and make ccs2bin optional